Facebook

 What are the odds of surviving a heat stroke?

-The survival rate varies depending on its severity and how quickly treatment is received.
+The survival rate for heat stroke varies depending on its severity and how quickly treatment is received.
 With prompt medical attention, most people recover fully from mild-to-moderate cases.

 Conclusion